 I wish I hadn’t watched Wind River on a Saturday morning.
-It’s an evening movie; when it’s over, you can lock your doors and hopefully not have nightmares.
+It’s an evening movie; when it’s over, you can lock your doors, and pray you don’t have nightmares.

-Sheridan’s screenwriting career so far has given us the Oscar-nominated Hell or High Water, and the Denis Villeneuve-directed Sicario, which starred Emily Blunt as an idealistic FBI agent helplessly mixed up with shady alphas Josh Brolin and Benicio Del Toro in the war on drugs.
+As a screenwriter, Taylor Sheridan has given us Hell or High Water, and Sicario – which starred Emily Blunt as an idealistic FBI agent helplessly mixed up with shady alphas Josh Brolin and Benicio Del Toro in the war on drugs.

-In Wind River – Sheridan’s first time as writer-director – Elizabeth Olsen’s Jane Banner is another FBI agent out of her depth, this time not in Sheridan’s native Texas but in the wintry wild west of Wyoming.
+Working from his own script, Sheridan describes Wind River as his directorial debut (although he is credited on IMDb with 2011’s Vile).
+Elizabeth Olsen’s Jane Banner is another FBI agent out of her depth, only this time the action has moved away from Sheridan’s native Texas to the wintry wilds of Wyoming.

-Jurisdictional matters have dragged Banner in to investigate the death of a teenage Native American girl, who was found frozen and barefoot in the snowy tundra by Jeremy Renner’s quiet wildlife officer, Cory Lambert, for whom the case has disturbing echoes of his own grief.
+Jurisdictional matters have pulled Banner in to investigate the death of a teenage girl from a Native American reservation.
+The victim was found frozen and barefoot in the snowy tundra by Jeremy Renner’s solitary wildlife officer, Cory Lambert – for whom the case has disturbing echoes of his own daughter’s death.

-Where Macer was caught at the border by political forces beyond her control, Banner plants face-first into a community blighted by poverty, addiction and hopelessness.
-The violence, when it comes, is more personal and depressingly universal, but no less brutal and shocking.
+Where Sicario’s Kate Macer was trapped at the border by political forces beyond her control, Banner has planted face-first into a world blighted by poverty, addiction and hopelessness.
+She is the audience proxy, while also standing in as a symbol of governmental disinterest and mishandling.

 Sheridan delivers with the same high calibre action scenes as previous directors of his scripts, building tension up to the brutal final gun battle (featuring a brief cameo by Teen Wolf star Ian Bohen – also set to appear in Sicario sequel Soldado).
 Heads up (or down) if you’re not a fan of vertigo-inducing camerawork.